 Price & Similar Monitors

-The Acer Predator XB241H price is $399.99 MSRP and it’s actually the cheapest G-SYNC monitor available.
+The Acer Predator XB241H price ranges from $340 to $400, and it’s actually the cheapest G-SYNC monitor available.

-ASUS has a counterpart monitor based on the same 24″ TN 1080p 180Hz panel; it’s dubbed as the ASUS ROG Swift PG248Q and it offers an additional USB 3.0 hub, but it’s also significantly more expensive which is why we recommend the Acer XB241H.
+ASUS has a counterpart monitor based on the same 24″ TN 1080p 180Hz panel, the ASUS ROG Swift PG248Q, which offers an additional USB 3.0 hub, but it’s also significantly more expensive which is why we recommend the Acer XB241H over ASUS’ model.

 |Resolution||1920×1080 (Full HD)|